10/30/2024

 speaker

-Bruce.
-Your next question comes from the line of Matthew Blackmon at Stiffel.
+Your next question comes from the line of Matthew Blackman at Stifel.
 Please go ahead.

 speaker

 Good afternoon, everybody.
 Can you hear me okay?
 We got you.
 Okay.
-Maybe Todd, if I could start with you, just a couple of housekeeping questions.
-And we're asking this to everybody this quarter, so not saving it.
-Specifically for you, but anything notable in terms of hurricane exposure?
-And you've also been hearing some anecdotes of institutions delaying elective procedures due to the IV solution shortages.
-So just, I appreciate any impact from both would be transient, but are you or what are you hearing from the field if anything?
-And is there anything baked into the implied four-queue guidance as a headwind?
+Maybe, Todd, if I could start with you, just a couple of housekeeping questions.
+And we're asking this to everybody this quarter, so not saving it specifically for you.
+But anything notable in terms of hurricane exposure?
+And we've also been hearing some anecdotes. of institutions delaying elective procedures due to the IV solution shortages.
+So just, you know, I appreciate any impact from both would be transient, but are you or what are you hearing from the field, if anything?
+And is there anything baked into the implied 4Q guidance as a headwind?
 And then I've got one follow-up.

 speaker

-As it relates to hurricanes, really no impact in the third quarter.
-And while we did see a little bit in the first half of the month, we're seeing that recover now.
-So really our guidance assumes that we're gonna catch up all of that.
-And we feel very good about that as a base case.
-And so I think that's from a hurricane standpoint.
-And really no impact we're seeing on the IV side.
-And maybe, Pat, you need your perspective on elective surgeries and spine surgery, and how that's probably less elective than maybe people think.
+Yeah, as it relates to hurricanes, really no impact in the third quarter.
+And while we did see a little bit in the first half of the month, you know, we're seeing that recover now.
+So really our Our guidance assumes that we're going to catch up all of that, and we feel very good about that as a base case.
+And so I think that's from a hurricane standpoint, and really no impact we're seeing on the IV side.
+And maybe, Pat, you can give your perspective on elective surgeries and spine surgery and how that's probably less elective than maybe people think.

 speaker